 Thank you for your interest in telehealth at PrairieCare!

-Below are some frequently asked questions about how telemedicine is provided via videoconferencing in our facilities.
-If you have additional questions or are preparing for your first telemedicine appointment, please review the Patient Telemedicine Guide For Microsoft Teams which includes step by step instructions and answers to many commonly asked questions.
+Below are some frequently asked questions about how services are provided via videoconferencing in our facilities.
+If you have additional questions or are preparing for your first telehealth appointment, please review the Patient Telehealth Guide For Microsoft Teams which includes step by step instructions and answers to many commonly asked questions.

-Are you new to PrairieCare and interested in telemedicine?
+Are you new to PrairieCare and interested in telehealth?

 Call us to get started 612-274-7516.